BwithPrashant/coffe-machine/README.md

     As an enhancement , we can add more states in order to display more releavent information

-5. When a beverage is requested from a outlet, corresponding statmachine comes into execution.
+5. When a beverage is requested from a outlet, corresponding statemachine comes into execution.
     If it is in available state , it grant the request and check for availability of all required ingredient in inventory.
         If all ingredients are available , inventory is updated and response messege is sent.
         If ingredients are not available , Then an error messesge is sent